 - They’re out for revenge.
 Revenge-seekers are rarely satisfied.
 They thrive on punishing their former spouse.
 Their goal is not to close the last chapter of their life and move on; it’s to torture their ex as long as possible.

 - They blame their ex for everything.
 Even if your ex acted egregiously, marinating in blame and resentment will keep you from moving on.
 Couples who blame their ex for problems are unable to communicate effectively, co-parent successfully, or resolve issues without going to court.

 If you’ve got a high-conflict divorce, don’t despair!
 Even if your ex is fueling most of the fight, there are steps you can take to minimize divorce drama.

 Have questions about divorce?
 Want to learn about legal methods to keep conflict to a minimum?
-Get answers to all your questions by scheduling a free consultations with one of our highly skilled family law attorneys.
+Get answers to all your questions by scheduling an initial consultation with one of our highly skilled family law attorneys.
 Start safeguarding your future today.
 Call us at 888-888-0191, or please click the button below